A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Method

-The increase in temperature of the IGM due to \HeII reionization has the following main effects on the \HI \lya forest (i) broadening of the absorption features \citep{schaye2000,lidz2010,becker2011}, (ii) decrease in neutral fraction due to the temperature dependence of the recombination rate \citep{rauch1997,bolton2007,becker2013,viel2016,khaire2019b} and (iii) pressure smoothing of the density and flux fields \citep{gnedin1998,peeples2010,kulkarni2015,lukic2015,rorai2017,maitra2019}.
-In the literature, $T_0$ and $\gamma$ have been measured by two different kind of statistics, namely, those derived from the transmitted \lya directly and those derived by fitting the transmitted \lya flux with multi-component Voigt profiles.
-We use here four statistics, namely, the flux power spectrum, the wavelet statistics, the curvature statistics and the line width $(b)$ distribution (hereafter BPDF) of Voigt profile components to measure the thermal parameters.
-In \figref{fig:spectra-example}, we illustrate the effect of increased temperature on the \lya flux, wavelet field and curvature field.
-We also show examples of \viper fits (along with residuals) to spectra of the two models.
-Our method of computing these statistics is described in detail in appendix \ref{app:statistics-sensitivity}.
+In the literature, $T_0$ and $\gamma$ have been measured by two different kind of statistics, namely, those derived from the transmitted \lya flux directly and those derived by fitting the transmitted \lya flux with multi-component Voigt profiles.
+We use here four statistics, namely, the flux power spectrum (FPS), the wavelet statistics (WS), the curvature statistics (CS) and the line width $(b)$ distribution (hereafter BPDF) of Voigt profile components to measure the thermal parameters.